-The State Committee on Family, Women and Children’s Issues was established on the basis of the State Committee of the Republic of Azerbaijan on Women’s Issues, by a Presidential Decree of 6 February 2006.
-There is also functioning the Parliamentary Committee on Family, Women and Children’s Issues.
+The State Committee on Family, Women and Children’s Issues, a ministerial-level body responsible for implementing state policy on family, women and children’s affairs, was established based on the State Committee of the Republic of Azerbaijan on Women’s Issues, by the Presidential Decree of 6 February 2006.
+In addition, there is also a Parliamentary Committee on Family, Women and Children’s Issues.